-After watching numerous episodes of Fixer Upper and falling in love with Joanna Gaines (I mean who hasn’t, right?) – I gave this display shelf a shabby chic makeover that now hangs above the bed in our guest room.
+After watching numerous episodes of Fixer Upper and falling in love with Joanna Gaines (I mean who hasn’t, right?) – I gave this display shelf a farmhouse makeover that now hangs above the bed in our guest room.

-I’ve been working on a whole series of projects for our guest room that I’m putting together for “How to Re-decorate a Bedroom on a Budget” post – stay tuned for that!
+I’ve been working on a whole series of projects for our guest room that I put together in this “How to Re-decorate a Bedroom on a Budget.”

 Here is the dusty display shelf before I got out my husband’s Dremel Multi-Max Oscillating Tool Kit Sanding Attachment to sand it.
 After you use a tool like this, you will vow to never hand sand another project ever again!

 Here it is sanded just a bit.
 I wanted most of the varnish to be off so that the paint would stick.
 But I knew I didn’t have to be nitty gritty perfect on the sanding since I was going to “distress” it after I painted it anyway.
 I used 80 grain sandpaper on the Dremel sanding tool.

 I then grabbed a can of Rust Oleum 280719 American Accents Ultra Cover 2X Spray Paint, Satin Heirloom White spray paint that I purchased off of Amazon.
 It is not s super bright white tone – it has a bit of cream color to it – perfect for the antique white “distressed” look.